 Farmina recipes also contain much smaller portions of a large range of fruit and vegetables.
 Examples include Blueberries, Carrots, Apples, and Pomegranate.
 These could give the kibble a unique flavor and provide some less abundant micronutrients.

 Instinct Raw Boost Real Lamb Review

-It wouldn’t be a “Best X” article without the inclusion of a formula from Nature’s Variety Instinct which as many of you will know is one of our favorite brands both regarding quality and price.
+It wouldn’t be a “Best X” article without the inclusion of a formula from Nature’s Variety Instinct, which, as many of you will know, is one of our favorite brands both regarding quality and price.
 However, the above-suggested formula breaks the mold from the recipes we usually suggest from Instinct.
-It is one of their raw or semi-raw formulas which are what Instinct is probably best known for.
+It is one of their raw or semi-raw formulas, which is what Instinct is probably best known for.

 While the idea of raw ingredients may scare many dog owners, especially those with new puppies, it is not something to be deeply afraid of and can be advantageous.
 Advantages include cleaner teeth, more energy, and improved skin and coat.
-However, there are risk which are discussed in the American College of Veterinary Nutrition’s FAQ page.
+However, there are risks that are discussed in the American College of Veterinary Nutrition’s FAQ page.

 Also, Instinct Raw Boost with Real Lamb is only a semi-raw formula and still contains a significant portion of pre-cooked ingredients.